eze210/hawk-eye/README.md

 ### Before build the fedora env:

+  You should:

-  You should add the opencv-3.2.0 and opencv_contrib-3.2.0 folders to the raspy directory.
+  - Add the opencv-3.2.0 and opencv_contrib-3.2.0 folders to the raspy directory.
   To download the needed folders:

   ```bash